What is cervical spondylotic myelopathy (CSM)?

 Cervical spondylotic myelopathy treatment

-Mild cases of CSM can be treated with neck braces and physical therapy.
+Mild cases of CSM can be treated with neck braces, physical therapy, and pain relief medicine.
 These treatments help some symptoms but may not provide long-term relief.
-Medicines can help some symptoms, such as pain.
-They don’t help other symptoms, such as weakness or numbness.
+They also don’t help other symptoms, such as weakness or numbness.
 Severe cases may require surgery.
 This can help reduce or relieve the compression of your spinal cord.

 Living with cervical spondylotic myelopathy